upala-digital-identity/docs/source/state-of-knowledge.rst

 Inspiration
 ===========
-Here is the collection of our our insights on antiSybil protection and links to other people's work.
+This section is the collection of our thoughts and insights on antiSybil protection and links to other people's work.
 This place is for those who is building their own identity system.

 If you are one of them, please consider using Upala as a